drekuru/env-manager/README.md

 <a id="why-its-made"></a>
 ## Why we built this?

-You can skip reading past this to the [Installation](#installation) section if you're not interested in the backstory.
+You can skip past this to the [Installation](#installation) section if you're not interested in the backstory.

 > 💸 Cost Effective 💸: If you're working on a small project/team you might not have funding to store/share credentials in some cloud service.
 So with this tool you can store `.enc` files in your repo and anytime a new member joins, simply share the relevant credentials.